 Homegirl London’s Restaurant Review: Trattoria Terra.
 This small Italian restaurant takes inspiration from Valtellina Valley in Northern Italy for their cuisine.
-The concise menu features homely recipes with a mix of fish, meat and vegetarian options.
+The concise menu features simple recipes with a mix of fish, meat and vegetarian options.
 The restaurant is a fifteen-minute walk from either Archway or Crouch Hill station so is a bit off the beaten track.
-I thought it was very cute and ever so romantic so is well worth a visit if you live in the vicinity.
+I thought it was adorable and ever so romantic so it is well worth a visit if you live in the vicinity.
 If you’re looking for Italian restaurants in Archway or restaurants near Crouch Hill book yourself a table at Trattoria Terra.

 “This charming and cute neighbourhood restaurant serves up delicious Northern Italian cuisine to locals and their friends in cosy surroundings,” Homegirl London

 Homeboy and I visited on a Wednesday evening for my pre-birthday meal with my friend Rich.
 He lives around the corner, and a neighbour had recommended the restaurant to him.
 The menu is concise but considered, and you’ll undoubtedly find something yummy to order.

 Tiger Prawns with Barley Salad and Pickled Vegetables